klieret/wandb-offline-sync-hook/README.md

 Syncing: https://wandb.ai/gnn_tracking/gnn_tracking/runs/a2caa9c0 ... done.
 ```

-Take a look at `wandb-osh --help` for all command line options.
+Take a look at `wandb-osh --help` or check [the documentation](https://wandb-offline-sync-hook.readthedocs.io/en/latest/cli.html) for all command line options.
-You can also add options to the `wandb sync` call by placing them after `--`.
+You can add options to the `wandb sync` call by placing them after `--`.
 For example

 ```bash
 wandb-osh -- --sync-all